 Review summary: Panasonic GX80 vs Sony A99

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Panasonic GX80 or the Sony A99 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2765k vs 2359k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Faster burst: Shoots at higher frequency (8 vs 6 flaps/sec) to capture the decisive moment.

 - Less disturbing: Has an electronic shutter option for completely silent shooting.

 - More compact: Is smaller (122x71mm vs 147x111mm) and thus needs less room in the bag.